 The cost of a consumer proposal can vary depending on a few factors:

 If your financial situation is a bit complicated — say you have a lot of debt or a highly complex financial situation — it might take a higher offer to settle with your unsecured creditors.
+For example, the fees on a smaller debt amount would probably be much less than if your financial situation included large debts from multiple creditors.
+This is all case by case and we recommend you discuss with a LIT to understand your options and the cost.

 Understanding how much a consumer proposal costs is one thing, but managing those costs is another.
 Here are some tips to help you stay on top of things: